New in version 3.9.

 Anywhere text is accepted you can also specify a regular expression as

-r"regexp".
-For instance, to search for all source strings which contain any digit between 2 and 5, use:
+For example, to search for all source strings which contain any digit between 2

 You can select out of predefined queries on the search page, this allows you to quickly access the most frequent searches: